sohanaV23/E-commerce-website/README.md

 ## 🔧 Technologies Used

-- **HTML5** – Used for the structure and layout of the site.
+- **HTML** – Used for the structure and layout of the site.
-- **CSS3** – For styling, positioning, color themes, and responsive design.
+- **CSS** – For styling, positioning, color themes, and responsive design.
 - **JavaScript** – Adds functionality like dark mode, menu toggle, and product filtering.
 - **Ionicons** – Used for icons in the menu and footer.